A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Preliminary

 \subsection{Datasets}

 Annotated datasets are crucial for the development of RE methods.
-We summarize the recently released and widely used benchmark datasets for RE in Table \ref{tab:datasets}.
-Generally, these RE datasets can be roughly classified into four categories based on their data sources: (1) general corpora that are collected from news articles; (2) encyclopedic corpora that are collected from Wikipedia and Wikidata; (3) domain-specific corpora that contain scientific, finance, medical and biochemical articles; (4) multi-lingual corpora that include input texts in multiple languages; and (5) multi-modal corpora that contain textual relations with visual information.
-Note that all datasets are manually annotated, except the NYT dataset \cite{riedel2010modeling}, which is created by a distant supervision approach using the knowledge base, i.e., Freebase.
+We summarize the recently released and widely used benchmark datasets for RE in Table \ref{tab:datasets}\footnote{\url{https://paperswithcode.com/datasets}}\footnote{\url{https://nlpprogress.com/english/relationship_extraction.html}}\footnote{\url{https://thunlp.github.io/2/fewrel2_da.html}}, noting that the datasets listed are some representative examples and that many others also exist.
+Generally, these RE datasets can be roughly classified into four categories based on their data sources: (1) general corpora collected from news articles; (2) encyclopedic corpora collected from Wikipedia and Wikidata; (3) domain-specific corpora that contain scientific, finance, medical and biochemical articles; (4) multi-lingual corpora that include input texts in multiple languages; and (5) multi-modal corpora that contain textual relations with visual information.
+Note that all datasets are manually annotated, except the NYT dataset \cite{riedel2010modeling}, which is created by a distant supervision approach using the knowledge base Freebase.
 Some follow-up works calibrated subsets of the NYT dataset to obtain more accurate annotation, like WIKI-TIME \cite{yan2019relation}.
 Most existing datasets focus on sentence-level RE in general domain.
 Recently, some works have started to focus on the annotation and evaluation setups in more complex scenarios, including document-level \cite{yao2019docred,hewlett2016wikireading,jain2020scirex}, low-resource \cite{gao2019fewrel}, multi-modal \cite{zheng2021multimodal} and multi-lingual \cite{seganti2021multilingual} settings.
+To provide quantitative results, we include the corresponding leaderboard links in Table~\ref{tab:datasets}.
+Additionally, Table~\ref{tab:performance_compare} lists representative methods for the popular benchmark datasets, offering a clear benchmark for future research in this domain.
+Table~\ref{tab:performance_compare} highlights the effectiveness of Transformer-based models, which dominate the top performance across all datasets, reflecting their superior capability in handling complex language tasks.